 Overview

-Every zombie you deploy eventually needs to call an external service: Slack, GitHub, AgentMail, OpenAI.
-Those services want an API key.
-You do not want your agent — running untrusted model-generated reasoning inside a sandbox — to ever hold that key in memory.
+Every agent eventually needs to call an external service — GitHub, Slack, your hosting provider — and those services want an API key.
+You do not want your agent (running model reasoning inside a sandbox) to ever hold that key in memory.
 The workspace vault is the answer.
 Secrets live in a dedicated, encrypted vault scoped to the workspace.
-Each secret is addressed by a bare key name (for example,agentmail_api_key).
-Your zombie’s TRIGGER.md declares which key names it needs; at event time the credential firewall fetches the value, makes the outbound call, and returns only the response.
-The raw value never crosses the sandbox boundary.
+Each secret is addressed by a bare key name (e.g.github, slack) and stores a JSON object with the provider’s fields.
+Your agent’s TRIGGER.md declares which key names it needs; at event time the tool bridge fetches the secret value, substitutes it into the outbound HTTP call, and returns only the response.
+The raw value never crosses the sandbox boundary into the model.

 Adding a credential